 Professional networking isn’t what it used to be, especially when you work from home or in a coffee shop.
 Remote work is changing the way we interact, but it’s no excuse to hide behind your computer.

 Inspired by professional etiquette best practices, here’s how to put yourself out into the online world of networking, craft your professional profile, and find the right people to help you build your career.

-Say something that other people aren’t saying.
+You can start by saying something that other people aren’t saying.
 Sometimes that just means asking them how you can be helpful (more about that next), and sometimes it means showing who you really are and why you’re different.
 If people can see your passion and interest, then it makes all the difference.

 John Jantsch of Duct Tape Marketing suggests that you think like a marketer.
 Evaluate the copy you use in your LinkedIn profile and make sure it truly grabs your audience’s attention.

 Once you figure out who the right people are and you have something unique to share, plan to help them out.
-Gary Vaynerchuk, author of Jab Jab Right Hook, explains the value of engaging with people, telling stories, providing value to them, and only asking for something after doing all of those things.
+Gary Vaynerchuk, the author of Jab Jab Right Hook, explains the value of engaging with people, telling stories, providing value to them, and only asking for something after doing all of those things.

 It’s even easier to do this online because it’s less awkward to promote yourself or ask for something big when you don’t have to do it to someone’s face.
-The worst thing you can do is immediately start the relationship by trying to sell them something.
-Whether you’re posting in an online community or reaching out to a specific individual, leading with the pitch is not a relationship.
+The worst thing you can do is immediately start the relationship by trying to sell them on something.
+Whether you’re posting in an online community (like the Trello Collection on the Atlassian Community) or reaching out to a specific individual, leading with the pitch won’t make for a lasting relationship.

-Part of being generous is not rushing your network: Make sure they know that you look up to them and you aren’t just looking for something in return.
+Make sure your connections know that you look up to them and you aren’t just looking for something in return.
 Tell them why you’re interested in them.
 Maybe they’ve provided really valuable content that has changed your life or helped you grow your business.
 Maybe they said something really funny on Twitter that stuck with you.
-Tell them you love what they’re doing first and foremost.
+First and foremost, tell them you love what they’re doing.

-Above all, if you enter a relationship only thinking, “What can i get out of this?” it’s doomed for failure from the start.
+Above all, if you enter a relationship only thinking, “What can I get out of this?” it’s doomed for failure from the start.

 Be An Authentic Avatar

 If you’re only talking to someone to try to get on their “good side,” that will show.
 The key is authenticity.
 Only connect with people you genuinely want to have a relationship with and you’ll find it working for the best.

 When you do ask them for something, whether it’s a “win-win” opportunity, or actually a favor, don’t hint at it.
 Just ask it.
 Be clear.
 Tell them you’re not afraid of a “no” and then be clear about what you really want.
 Otherwise, you might set yourself and the other person up for confusion.

 Either way, you’re potentially going to come off as pushy or, potentially worse, a bad listener.
 To use a dating analogy, you wouldn’t keep asking a person out if they said no multiple times.

 Don’t Make It A Virtual Headache

 At the end of the day, virtual networking is not altogether different from actual networking.
 In fact, if you’re less than comfortable with physical meet-and-greets, building your network online can be a real confidence booster.